What is the Structure of my Series 31 exam?

 When do I get my score on the test and is there a certificate?

 After you finish your exam the computer will show you your results.
-The test administrator will give you a printout of your scores with an official seal on it.
+The test administrator should give you a printout of your scores with an official seal on it.
 There is no certificate or diploma given.
 Make sure you keep extra copies of the form for future reference.